 The MA examinations consist of four questions, two in a take-home written examination and two in an oral examination.
-The student can also choose to write a thesis covering two areas in place of the written examination (see more info below).
+The student can also choose to write a thesis covering two areas in place of the written examination

+(see more info below).
 The student chooses four questions from the five areas listed below (note that these are the same areas as the distribution requirements for courses above).
 The selection of questions for the oral examination must be from different sections than those chosen for the written examination, or thesis (if applicable).

 - 1. Ancient and Medieval Philosophy

 - 2. Renaissance and Early Modern Philosophy

 - 3. 18th and 19th Century Philosophy

-4. 20th Century Continental Philosophy
+- 4. 20th Century Continental Philosophy

 - 5. 20th Century Analytic Philosophy

 The written exam consists of at least five questions in each of the five subject areas.
 The student answers one question from each of the two areas in which they have selected to be examined.
 The oral exam follows the same format with one important distinction: the exam questions are known in advance and are made available after the written examination for the current semester has been offered.
-Students may choose oral exam questions from the current semester's written exam choices should one's oral exam be scheduled after the written exam is held.
+Students may choose oral exam questions from among the previous 3 semesters of written exams.
+One may also choose oral exam questions from the current semester's written exam choices should one's oral exam be scheduled after the written exam is held.
 The purpose of the oral exam is to test students' oral skills and their ability to answer questions about their presentations before two members of the Department of Philosophy faculty.
 A student must not bring written answers to be read, but may bring one 3x5 inch index card if s/he wishes to bring brief notes.
 These notes may consist of an outline of one's oral answer and/or relevant short quotations.
 Oral exam answers are strictly limited to ten minutes per question.